 My icing recipe makes more than this needs also, but I just spread some on a chocolate banana sheet cake to use up the rest.
 I guess I'm on a cake kick.
 Sometimes it's kale and cauliflower, sometimes it's cake.

 I hope you love this cake.
 It uses sweet Cara Cara oranges, which we LOVE and we always pick up a bag when Costco has them.
 Also worth noting, I've only put 2 cups or so of powdered sugar in the icing recipe.
 Most recipes usually have a lot more powdered sugar than that.
 I'm not big into sweets (surprising, with all the cake I've been making), and I really like that this icing is kind of sweet, but really tastes like cream cheese and orange.
 Anyway, while you're making yours, go ahead and taste it after 2 cups of icing sugar is added, and then decide if you want more.

 Cara Cara Orange Cake

-- 8 oz (one package) cream cheese, room temperature
+- 8 oz cream cheese (1 brick, at room temperature)

 - ½ teaspoon orange zest